Now-Former Manteca Teacher Arrested On Suspicion Of Inappropriate Communication With A Minor

 MANTECA (CBS13) — A now-former teacher for the Manteca Unified School District has been arrested on suspicion of inappropriate communication with a minor.

 Manteca police say an incident allegedly involving Sierra High School teacher Jared Rio was reported to them by the school district back in July.
-Rio was put on administrative leave by the district as officials investigated the case.READ MORE: Woman Dies After Being Struck By Train Near Fairfield And Suisun City Border
+Rio was put on administrative leave by the district as officials investigated the case.READ MORE: Student In Custody After Report Of Weapon On Campus At Marysville High School

 Detectives have since developed probable cause that Rio was allegedly communicating with a child inappropriately, police say.

-No details about the nature of the communication has been released, but Rio was arrested on Wednesday morning on one count of annoying and molesting a child.READ MORE: It Was Only A Matter Of Time Before The Omicron Variant Was Detected In US, UC Davis COVID Researchers Say
+No details about the nature of the communication has been released, but Rio was arrested on Wednesday morning on one count of annoying and molesting a child.READ MORE: 1-Year-Old Child Dies After Crash On EB I-80 In Davis

 Investigators say they don’t believe there are any other alleged victims of Rio.
 It’s unclear if the minor was a former student of Rio’s.

 Rio was fired after the investigation, the school district says.
-He is being held in jail on $25,000 bail.MORE NEWS: Person In California Becomes 1st Case Of Omicron COVID-19 Variant Identified In US
+He is being held in jail on $25,000 bail.MORE NEWS: Suspect In Custody Hours After Barricading Himself In Elk Grove Home After Car Chase

 The school district says Sierra High will have an increased presence of counseling services on campus in case any students need emotional support.